RedBearLab/nRF51822-Arduino/README.md

 nRF51822-Arduino
 ================

 This branch is to provide BLE concurrent Central and Peripheral using Nordic SoftDevice S130.

-This is a work in progress which add support for Arduino IDE to allow compiling nRF51822 firmware.
+This is a work in progress which adds support for Arduino IDE to allow compiling nRF51822 firmware for fast prototyping and learning how BLE works.

 This add-on also provides BLE API for the nRF51822 SoC to act as BLE Central/Peripheral role designed for SoftDevice S130.